s-k-jha/s-k-jha/README.md

-- 👋 Hi, I’m @sktheprocoder
+- 👋 Hi, I’m @shivam kumar jha
-- 👀 I’m interested in complex coding
+- 👀 I’m interested to learn coding for problem solving.
-- 🌱 I’m currently learning c++ language
+- 🌱 I’m currently doing front end development.
-- 💞️ I’m looking to collaborate on someones project which is based on c++
+- 💞️ I’m looking to collaborate on someones project which is based on (HTML,CSS,JS).
 - 📫 contact me using email-id shivamjha082001@gmail.com

 <!---